Music of Mongolia: Modern popular music

+Hip hop and pop rap

 Hip-hop/Rap has gained considerable popularity in Mongolia.
 From the early 1990s, Mongolian teenagers and youngsters formed dancing groups with anywhere between three and thirty members that started to compete in national tournaments.
 This was the beginning of the Mongolian hip-hop movement.
 For some reason, single rappers had never "made it" into the Mongolian hip-hop scene.
 Although, the Mongolian-Swedish rapper Battulga Munkhbayar, also known as The yellow Eminem and 50 öre, has made it to the big stages in Sweden because of his unique rap style.
 He wasn't so successful as a pickpocket on the streets of Bangkok, though, being arrested there for thieving a Slovak tourist's wallet in 2019.

-Early bands include Har Tas and MC Boys.
+Early bands include Khar Tas and Khar Sarnai.
 The latter two groups represented the beginning of rap in Mongolia.
-Their songs mostly stressed social issues, philosophy and rebellious ideas.
-A later generation consisted of bands and solo artists like Dain ba Enkh, 2 Khüü, Erkh-Chölöö, Lumino, B.A.T, Big Gee, Ice Top, Mon-Ta-Rap, Quiza, Odko, Seryoja, ThunderZ, Tsetse, URMC, Vande, and female rappers Gennie with Hulan.
+Their techno-rap compositions mostly stressed social issues, philosophy and rebellious ideas.
+A later generation consisted of bands and solo artists who had appear at the second half of the 1990s like 2 Khüü, Dain ba Enkh, Ice Top, Lumino, MCIT, as well as during the first decade of the 21st century like 4 Züg, B.A.T, Big Gee (a.k.a.
+Gee), Click Click Boom, Digital, Enkhtaivan, Epoch, Erkh-Chölöö, Gangsta Service, Metune, Mon-Ta-Rap, NC, Aka Odko, PacRap, Quiza, Rokit Bay, Seryoja, Tatar, Tempo, ThunderZ, Tsetse, URMC, Vainquish, Vande, XL, Young Mo'G, and female rappers Gennie, Hulan, Mvchi, Babynna, and N.M.N.
 They continued with similar messages as their predecessors but also came to include “soft” touches in their songs, which faced strong resistance from hardcore rap fans but were welcomed by the general public.